mricon/CrudMiner/README.rst

 that this is very effective, but it helps shift the blame::

     ./crudminer.py -q \
-        --mailmap=/path/to/mailmap.ini \
-        --template=/path/to/template.ini \
-        --mailhost=mailhost.example.com \
+        --mailopts=/path/to/mailopts.ini \
         /path/to/www

-See the provided examples of the `mailmap.ini` and `template.ini` files.
+See the provided example of the `mailopts.ini` for more info.

 Further work
 ------------